skule/bylaws/bylaw-1.md

 ## General
 1. The Council shall be composed of the Board Members, Project Directors, Class Representatives, one (1) representative selected by each Ancillary Organization, Internal Representatives, and Spirit Heads.

-## Quorum
-1. Quorum at a meeting of the Council shall be fifty percent (50%) of voting members present.
-1. Proxy votes shall count towards Quorum.
+1. The Council is not a formal body of the Society but simply a single term encompassing all the listed roles.

 # Employees